 The infinity pool at TWA Hotel's rooftop deck overlooks JFK

-Best for plane watching: TWA Pool Bar, JFK Airport
+11. TWA Pool Bar, JFK Airport

 Bar Blondeau atop the Wythe Hotel, Brooklyn

-Excellent views of the Manhattan skyline from Bar Blondeau atop the Wythe Hotel, Brooklyn © Liz Clayman / Bar Blondeau
+Excellent views of the Manhattan skyline unfold from Bar Blondeau atop the Wythe Hotel, Brooklyn © Liz Clayman / Bar Blondeau

-New York City's 10 best neighborhoods for shopping
+New York City’s best beaches

 Roosevelt Island's Panorama Room on the top of Graduate Roosevelt Island